OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-39.md

 ## Ezekiel 39:12

-For seven months the house of Israel will be burying them in order to cleanse the land.
+For a period of seven months, the house of Israel will bury them to purify the land.

 ## Ezekiel 39:13